alkotras42/LocalLibrary/README.md

-A simple Library written on Django
+A simple Library site written on Django